jgaa/restc-cpp/README.md

  - Ubuntu Bionic (LTS)

-Support for MacOS has been removed after Apples announcement that their love for privacy was just a marketing gimmic.
+Support for MacOS has been removed after Apples announcement that their love for privacy was just a marketing gimmick.

 Fedora is currently disabled in my CI because of failures to start their Docker containers.
 (Work in progress).
-Ubuntu Hippo don't work with the Docker version I use on my build machine / CI pipeline, so I have no reliable way to test it.
+Ubuntu Jammy don't work in docker with my Jenkins  CI pipeline, so I have no reliable way to test it.
 Windows 11 cannot be run on my KVM /QEMU system, because it don't support "secure" boot, so I have no way to test it.

 The Jenkins setup is [here](ci/jenkins).

 I currently use my own CI infrastructure running on my own hardware.
 I use Jenkins on a VM with Debian Bullseye, and three slaves for Docker on Linux VM's, one slave running on a VM with Microsoft Windows 10 Pro.
 Using Docker to build with different Linux distributions gives me flexibility.
 It also immediately catches mistakes that break the build or test(s) on a specific Linux distribution or platform.
+Using my own infrastructure improves the security, as I don't share any credentials with 3rd party services or allow external access into my LAN.

 # Blog-posts about the project:
   - [About version 0.90](https://lastviking.eu/restc_cpp_90.html)